 - FreeMind: An open-source mind-mapping tool that is largely, if not totally, keyboard operable.
 I use it for keeping track of everything I have on the go and everything I need to do.

-And, of course, my office wouldnâ€™t be complete without Faith, my Chief Feline Officer, in her position at my desk.If you enjoyed this post, consider buying me a cafe mocha.
+And, of course, my office wouldnâ€™t be complete without Faith, my Chief Feline Officer, in her position at my desk.If you enjoyed this post, consider buying me a chai tea latte.
 Thanks kindly.